mkreitze/libFBCAGen/README.md

 # copyOver

-This function is made to copy over a level-map, which is a 2D array of cells, from one location in memeory to another.
+This function is made to copy over a level-map, which is a 2D array of cells, from one location in memory to another.
 While a multitude of common copying methods already exist, when implemented the level-maps would fail to copy properly.
 To get around this, a custom function was made.
 It is not efficient.

 **Example call:**
 fbca2.levelMap = copyOver(fbca1)

 **Arguments:**
-*fbca*: An FBCA whose cellular automata has been initalized with states.
+*fbca*: An FBCA whose cellular automata has been initialized with states.

 **Output:**
 *CAMap*: A new data structure containing the same level-map as the input FBCA.